-When you consume alcohol, it’s absorbed into your bloodstream through the stomach and small intestines.
-It then travels to various body organs—including the liver, where it’s metabolized.
-But if the liver is overwhelmed (as discussed earlier), the excess alcohol travels back to the body.
+When a person consumes alcohol, it is absorbed into the bloodstream through the stomach and small intestines.
+It then travels to various body organs, including the liver, where it is metabolized.
+But if the liver is overwhelmed, the excess alcohol travels back to the body.

-Subsequently, it moves to the central nervous system—whereby it crosses the blood-brain barrier.
-Here it directly interacts with the billions of interconnected neurons in your brain.
-As a “downer,” alcohol inhibits the signals sent between your neurons—and also impairs certain automated processes such as information processing and balance.
+Subsequently, alcohol moves to the central nervous system where it crosses the blood-brain barrier.
+Here it directly interacts with the billions of interconnected neurons in the brain.
+Because it is a depressant, alcohol inhibits the signals sent between the neurons and also impairs certain automated processes such as information processing and balance.

-Other effects include slowing GABA neurotransmitters—hence affecting your reaction time, lethargic movements, and speech.
-Alcohol also causes the release of dopamine – which is associated with the warm, fuzzy feeling most users seek.
+Other effects include impacting GABA neurotransmitters, affecting reaction time, and causing lethargic movements and slurred speech.
+Alcohol also causes the release of dopamine, which is associated with the warm, fuzzy feeling most users seek.

-You drank a little too much on your night out—and you can barely recall the last few hours.
-We know that binge drinking may lead to memory loss—but a study in the Journal of Neurology shows that prolonged use of alcohol speeds up cognitive decline by up to 6 years.
+Some people drink a little too much on a night out and can barely recall the last few hours.
+We know that binge drinking may lead to memory loss.
+But a study in the Journal of Neurology shows that prolonged use of alcohol speeds up cognitive decline by up to 6 years.